MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *There was a problem trying to co-locate.
 Please leave the space and try rejoining again.*

-Error message when colocation fails.
+This error occurs when colocation fails.